dkhaii/dkhaii/README.md

 ### Hi! 👋 I'm Mordekhai.

 I am passionate about code, also interest in learning new skills and technologies.
 I like to learn from people who are smarter than me so that can motivates me in learning and develop more.
-I've enjoyed PHP and make it the main language in creating a project.
+I've enjoyed JavaScript and make it the main language in creating a project.

 - 🎓 I’m currently studying at Universitas Pembangunan Nasional Veteran Jawa Timur, majoring in informatics
 - 🌱 I’m currently learning about cloud technology for back-end apps in <a href="https://grow.google/intl/id_id/bangkit/?tab=machine-learning">Bangkit Academy<a/>